tbrunsch/Hippodamus/README.md

 1. It might have terminated exceptionally.

     In this case, the exception that has been thrown within task X is wrapped within a `CompletionException`, which is thrown when retrieving the value of X. When using Hippodamus as intended, then this case should not occur (see table below).

+At first glance it does not seem to make any difference whether the task is stopped before or after starting execution as long as it has not yet terminated.
+This is only true for the behavior of `ResultHandle.get()`.
+Technically, there is a huge difference between both cases: In the first case we simply do not execute the task, while in the second case the task just gets informed about the stop request (see Section [Stopping Tasks](#stopping-tasks)).
+Whether it stops or not is the task's responsibility.

 The following table shows which combinations of who tries to retrieve the value of a task and in which state task is are possible: